 The Enbridge Inc. ("Enbridge") Line 3 Replacement from Hardisty, Alberta, to Superior, Wisconsin, previously expected to be in-service in late 2019, has faced significant delays due to permitting difficulties in the United States.
 However, Minnesota regulators approved the final required permit for the project in November 2020 and received confirmation of such approval from the Minnesota Court of Appeals in June 2021.
 On September 29, 2021, Enbridge announced the completion of the 542 km Minnesota segment of the Line 3 Replacement.
-The Line 3 Replacement's in-service date was October 1, 2021 and is expected to transport 760,000 barrels per day at full capacity.
+The Line 3 Replacement's in-service date was October 1, 2021, and is expected to transport 760,000 barrels per day at full capacity.
+In October 2022, a Minnesota District Court upheld approvals given to the Line 3 Replacement, which were challenged on the basis that the U.S. Army Corps of Engineers should have taken into consideration how the broader project would impact climate change.
+The U.S. Army Corps of Engineers limited their environmental review of the project only to the impacts of construction in Minnesota rather than downstream concerns like greenhouse gas ("GHG") emissions from the ultimate burning of the crude oil carried in the pipeline.